 LocationThe excavation site is located in the modern town of Voula, a coastal suburb of Athens.
 It contains ruins of large ancient blocks, suggesting the presence of a significant public building.
 Excavations to date have unearthed material from the Byzantine, Roman and Classical periods, including three Roman kilns and a marble lion.

-Participation will require a serious commitment: Students will be expected to devote ten full days to the excavation, and to attend lectures on the history of the ancient municipality of Aixonidai Halai, on what has been learned from previous excavations, and on fieldwork methodology.
+SchedulePlease keep in mind that excavation work is physically demanding and requires a total commitment of time and energy.
+Students will be expected to devote ten full days to the excavation, and to attend lectures on the history of the ancient municipality of Aixonidai Halai, on what has been learned from previous excavations, and on fieldwork methodology.
 They will also devote four days on lab-work, dealing primarily with the study and interpretation of the material cultural through artifact processing and cataloging as well as artifact restoration and preservation.

-Final exams will take place on Friday, January 24.
-Apartments will be available until Saturday noon, January 25.
+Final exams will take place on Friday, January 22.